camilne9/election_analytics_blog/posts/prediction.md

 ![national vote share from state vote share](../figures/polling_vs_actual.png)

+The regression line is given by the equation:

+Republican Vote Share = 1.03*(Republican Polling Average) - 1.3

+First we note that this line is fairly close to the line of Vote Share = Polling Average.
+This makes sense because both vote share and polling average are measures of which candidate people want to win.
+We can interpret the coefficients as the ways in which polling tends to be wrong historically.
+In particular we observe that if Republicans and Democrats are polling equivalently (50% for each party), then the Republican is predicted to get a higher two-party vote share.
+This means that my model is adjusting for the fact that in close states, the polling tends to expect a higher Democratic vote share than tends to result.

+### Making a Prediction
 Now we can use this regression to predict states

 ![table of state vote share predictions](../figures/table_state_predictions.png)